AdesisNetlife/authrc/README.md

 To define a host like regular expression, you need to wrap the `host` value with `/` characters.

-The hosts matching must be case-insentive.
+The hosts matching must be always case-insensitive.

-`regulars expressions` support was added in order to avoid redundancy in your `.authrc` and for support more complex `host` definitions for particular cases.
+`regulars expressions` support was added in order to avoid redundancy in your `.authrc` and to support more complex `host` definitions for particular cases.

 You should take care about how do you define a host-like `regular expression`.
-It is recommended you define a more explicit regex as you can in order to prevent abiguity during the host matching process, for example avoiding the wilcard helper operator `(*.)`
+It is recommended you define a more explicit `regex` as you can in order to prevent abiguity during the host matching process, for example avoiding the wilcard helper operator `(*.)`